helesis/checkin_kiosk/README.md

 After mobile check in guests get their room key from a kiosk located on different locations in the hotel.
 Disinfected key cards are loaded to kiosks and bluetooth connection activates card vending.
 Card tags are written by kiosk depending on the information coming from PMS.

+I have created a prototype of a kiosk using arduino, modules and lego parts.
+A fully working model will need application connection, PMS connection, mechanics, electrical, mobile application development and user experience.